 At Ramen Atelier Nakiryū (their full name), you just line up and wait.
 The wait time could be anywhere from 20 minutes to 2+ hours.
 I’d recommend arriving well before the doors open at 11:30 am.

-Since big renovations in 2022, they've been using a new ticket machine.
-It has English and Chinese.
+Since big renovations in 2022, they've been using a new ticket machine for ordering.
+Along with Japanese, there's English and Chinese.

 What to Order - The Tantanmen

-Nakiryu’s shoyu (soy sauce) and shio (ramen) are top of the line.
-But their original tantanmen is their best seller and most famous.
+All of Nakiryu’s ramen are top of the line.
+But their original tantanmen is their best seller and most famous ramen.

-They arguably have the most refined tantanmen (dan dan noodles) out there.
-Nakiryu’s tantanmen broth is similar to a style started by Chinese restaurant Sichuan Hanten in Akasaka (赤坂四川飯店).
+They arguably have one of the most refined tantanmen (dan dan noodles) bowls out there.
+Nakiryu’s tantanmen broth is similar to a style started by Chinese restaurant Sichuan Hanten in Akasaka (赤坂四川飯店), Tokyo.

 Thin noodles beautifully pick up the nutty broth, which also includes bits of chopped green and white negi.
 If you’re curious to know more about the history of tantanmen, CLICK HERE.